So Many Relationships End Because of THIS

 Unmet expectations ruin relationships.
 They especially ruin relationships when they’re unspoken.
 Have you ever tried to meet someone’s expectation without knowing what it was?
 It’s a recipe for disaster, right?
 That’s because expectations, when unspoken, can morph into silent disappointments.
 We often expect our partners to intuit our needs as if they’re psychic, and this only leads to disillusionment when these expectations aren't met.

-Another client of mine, let’s call her Sam, hoped her partner, Jared, would always prioritize their time together.
-When he took on a few extra gigs at work so that he could feel more secure financially, she felt neglected and distant.
-She really longed for them to spend more time together and was met with extreme disappointment when he didn’t grasp exactly what that meant to her.
+Another client of mine, Sam, hoped her partner, Jared, would prioritize their time together.
+When he took on a few extra gigs at work so that he could feel more secure financially, she felt neglected.
+She really longed for them to spend more time together.
+Instead of expressing her longing for more quality time, resentment grew between them.

 If you keep your needs to yourself, you’ll create expectations and experience disappointment when those needs go unmet.
-If you communicate your needs and desires clearly, you’ll create mutual understanding and collaboration.
+If you communicate your needs and desires clearly, you invite your partner into mutual understanding and collaboration.
+Clear, honest communication is the antidote to disconnection.
 And that’s exactly what Sam and Jared’s relationship was longing for.

 If you keep your needs to yourself, you’ll create expectations and experience disappointment when those needs go unmet.